UWrc/UWrc.github.io/blog/2024-10-08-maintenance.md

 ### New Tools Documentation

-Our research computing interns have been hard at work adding documentation for new user tools that might help optimize your reseaerch computing.
+Our research computing interns have been hard at work adding documentation for new user tools that might help optimize your research computing.
 Click the links below to review the docs for these tools.

 [**Squash Fuse**](https://hyak.uw.edu/docs/tools/squashfs) - SquashFS packages multiple small files into a single read-only, compressed filesystem, reducing metadata calls and improving performance.
 This minimizes server load, enhancing throughput and efficiency in handling storage requests.